ronhedwigzape/sparkeventify/README.md

 - ### A student event calendar app

-> Before starting the project setup, you should have Flutter SDK installed and Git installed.
+> Requirements
+> - Flutter SDK (Comes with Dart SDK)
+> - Java LTS
+> - Android Studio
+> - Visual Studio Community (For Development)

 ## Installation

 ### Flutter with Git

 1. Go to [**`Flutter Documentation`**](https://docs.flutter.dev/get-started/install) to get started.

 2. Choose the appropriate OS for installing Flutter.

 3. You must meet the system requirements to be able to run Git commands, or if you have [**`Git`**](https://git-scm.com/download/win) installed, proceed to the next step.

 4. Download [**`Flutter SDK`**](https://docs.flutter.dev/get-started/install/windows#get-the-flutter-sdk), if you're using Windows, and make sure to follow the steps.

 5. Update your path.
+Go to `Edit the system environment variables` and set the PATH value to `C://<path-to>/flutter/bin`

 See the [documentation](https://docs.flutter.dev/get-started/install/windows#get-the-flutter-sdk) for instructions.

 6. After updating the path, run **`flutter doctor`** in your terminal:
 ```shell
 flutter doctor